 Some current US Cloud enterprise clients include Under Armour, Harley-Davidson, Quest Diagnostics, The US Department of State, Siemens, United Health Services, the American Cancer Society, TripAdvisor–and hundreds more.

 Answer: US Cloud is the only Gartner-recognized independent third party providing a legitimate, full replacement for Microsoft Premier & Unified Support.
-(See Aug 2021 Gartner Market Guide for Independent third-party Support for IBM, Oracle, SAP, and Microsoft).
+See the 2022 Gartner Market Guide for Independent Third-Party Support for IBM, Oracle, SAP, and Microsoft.

 US Cloud is 100% focused on offering a legitimate support alternative to Microsoft Premier and Unified Support.
 As an Inc 5000 Company, we spent 20+ years as a Microsoft partner offering in-depth Microsoft managed services.
 Simply put, we provide high-quality, fanatical Microsoft Support for less.